 where the product of slope and horizontal distance yields an exact geometric depth estimate (depthgeometric).
 Cone models of waterbody basins have been used extensively to estimate hypsography in waterbodies where there is no knowledge of volume or mean depth (Read et al. 2014, Winslow et al. 2017).

 The assumptions of the cone model (as well as other geometric models) can be tested by comparing proxy measures of waterbody geometry against corresponding “true” (i.e. in-lake) values derived from bathymetric maps and by evaluating how waterbody cross-section shapes differ from that of an idealized cone (Johansson et al. 2007).
 For instance, waterbody cross-section shapes have been shown to vary from narrow "convex" forms to outstretched "concave" forms (Hakanson 1977).
 Because tests of geometric model assumptions require bathymetric map data, which is only available for a small fraction of waterbodies (including about 15% of all waterbodies in our study footprint), existing evidence may not be applicable to all waterbodies.
 The few studies that have tested these assumptions have been limited to individual studies of very large (> 500 ha) waterbodies or studies on small numbers (< 100) of waterbodies (Johansson et al. 2007).
-Studies focused specifically on reservoirs (as opposed to the more typical case where reservoirs and natural lakes are combined), have been even more restricted to that of extremely large waterbodies > 1000 ha (Lehner et al. 2011, Messager et al. 2016).
+Studies focused specifically on reservoirs (as opposed to the more typical case where reservoirs and natural lakes are combined), have been even more restricted to that of large waterbodies > 1000 ha (Lehner et al. 2011, Messager et al. 2016).

 As a result of this limited testing, we lack knowledge on both the predictive performance of geometric models, the effect of proxies on depth prediction, and whether depth predictions are more sensitive to measurement errors in the horizontal dimension (i.e. distance to the deepest point of the waterbody) or measurement errors in the vertical dimension (i.e. in-lake slope).
 Additionally, it is unclear whether model prediction error is related to differences in waterbody type such those with different cross-section shapes (concave versus convex) or those classified as reservoirs versus natural lakes.
 To address these knowledge gaps, we asked three research questions: (1) How representative is nearshore land slope of in-lake slope; and how representative is the distance to the center of a waterbody compared to the distance to the deepest point of a waterbody?
 (2) How does the use of proxies for waterbody geometry affect waterbody depth prediction error?
 (3) How does waterbody cross-section shape (i.e. concave versus convex) and waterbody type (i.e. natural lake vs reservoir) affect depth prediction error?
 To answer these questions, we extracted maximum depth (hereafter referred to as “observed maximum depth”), in-lake slope, cross-section shape (i.e., concave versus convex), and distance to the deepest point, of approximately 5,000 waterbodies from bathymetric map data.
 We supplemented these geometry measures with data classifying waterbodies as reservoirs or natural lakes.
 We used this data to compute geometric depth estimates (Equation 1) and prediction "offsets" to these estimates using the random forest algorithm (Equation 3).
 Such offsets are model quantities which minimize differences between observed and predicted depth as a function of covariates.
 In our case, covariates included a variety of waterbody, watershed, and hydrologic subbasin measures that are available for all waterbodies (Table 1).